Brownfield sites refer to land once used for industry that now lies redundant, and they are becoming more popular for self build projects.

 While the assessment process is slow and expensive in its own right, usually costing several thousand pounds, the problems thrown up by a survey can only be guessed at.

 You can take an educated guess, but no one developing a site likes to be faced with costs out of their control.

-It is likely that a brownfield site will have existing structures such as old garages on it, and this will bring its own challenges:
+If a brownfield site has existing structures such as old garages on it, then this will bring its own challenges:

 - The structure itself may be in a poor condition and it may be difficult to take down without endangering neighbours and passers-by.

 - Planners are likely to want to see evidence that these issues have been properly addressed and will require noise and dust mitigation strategies.